Tummy Tuck: A RealSelf Urban Glossary

 Will I get good results from a TT even though I'm so thin? - Jennifer6645

 This is related to seroma (fluid collection) after your TT.
 An easy way to test if this is happening, from Dr. Christopher V. Pelletiere: "push on the area while resting your hand on the other end of the swollen area.
 If you feel a wave, or what feels like a waterbed effect of fluid moving, then there is a fluid collection.
-This effect does not always occur, but if it does happen, it means that their is trapped fluid in the area that probably needs to be drained."
+This effect does not always occur, but if it does happen, it may mean there is trapped fluid that needs to be drained."

 Was this guide helpful?
 Thanks for your feedback